vitalab/vitalab.github.io/deep-learning/_posts/2017-03-28-inception.md

 ---

-Winner of the ILSVRC 2014 competitions, both for the classification and the localization.
+Winner of the ILSVRC 2014 competition, both for the classification and the localization.
 The main novelty of this paper is the use of inception layers which is a series of conv layers with different receptive fields.

 ![](/deep-learning/images/googleNet/inception_2.png)